awslabs/aws-encryption-sdk-specification/proposals/2020-07-28_keyring-cmm/proposal.md

 that serves most use cases.

-The CMM configuration defined by the Default CMM is the [Keyring CMM](#keyring-cmm) as is (The Keyring CMM provides no additional options other than specifying an underlying Keyring).
+The CMM configuration defined by the Default CMM is the [Keyring CMM](#keyring-cmm) as is (the Keyring CMM provides no additional options other than specifying an underlying keyring).

-As the AWS Encryption SDK provides more CMM implementations that would benefit default use cases, we expect to update the Default CMM to a configuration which composes such CMMs together provide useful properties.
+As the AWS Encryption SDK provides more CMM implementations that would benefit default use cases, we expect to update the Default CMM to a configuration which composes such CMMs together in order to provide useful properties.
 Any update to the composition defined by Default CMM SHOULD be backwards compatable.